andrewmacau/hello-world/README.md

 Hi Everybody,

-this is 3rd of July, first time to be here in GitHub
+today 3rd of July, first time to be here in GitHub